 Establish native herbaceous plants (grasses and forbs) that provide food and cover for wildlife or erosion control benefits.
-Plant species selected and methods for establishment should be applicable to the ecological region (non-native species are generally not recommended, but if required for a specific purpose, non-native species should not exceed 25 percent of the seeding mix).
-If non-native species must be used to achieve a specific goal, species used must not be invasive or aggressive.
+Plant species selected and methods for establishment should be applicable to the county (non-native species are generally not recommended, but if required for a specific purpose, non-native species should not exceed approximately 25 percent of the seeding mix).
 Seeding mixtures providing maximum native plant diversity are recommended.
-Many herbaceous broadleaf plants (known as forbs - weeds and wildflowers) are beneficial to wildlife for forage and/or seed production.
-Encourage "weed and wildflower" species by selective application of chemical, biological (eg., grazing management) and/or mechanical means on native rangelands, Conservation Reserve Program lands, and tame grass pastures (eg., coastal bermuda).
+Many herbaceous broadleaf plants (known as forbs weeds and wildflowers) are beneficial to wildlife for forage and/or seed production.
+See key species adapted to the South Texas Plains in Appendix Native Prairie planting and on Encourage "weed and procedures). wildflower" species selective by application of chemical, biological (eg. grazing management) and/or means mechanical native on rangelands, Conservation Reserve Program lands, and tame grass pastures (eg. coastal bermuda).
 Some periodic weed control may be needed in fields converted to native rangeland to assist in the establishment of desirable vegetation.
-This practice must be a part of an overall habitat management plan and designed to reestablish native habitats within a specified time frame.
-Range Enhancement should annually affect a minimum of 10% of the total area designated in the plan, or a minimum of 10 acres annually, whichever is smaller, until the project is completed.
+This practice must be a part of an overall habitat management plan and be designed to reestablish native habitats within a specified time frame.
+Range enhancement should annually affect a minimum of 10% of the total area designated in the plan, or a minimum of 10% annually, whichever is smaller, until the project is completed.